How Does Debt Settlement Affect Your Credit Score?

 The Bottom Line

-There are negative consequences to debt settlement.
-The biggest is likely the impact it will have on your credit score.
+If you’re considering debt settlement, it’s important to understand that your credit score will fall when you begin the process.
 However, depending on your financial situation, it could very well be worth dealing with a lower credit score in order to break free from debt.

 FAQs